 How To Improve CIBIL Rating?

-There are multiple factors that impact the CIBIL rating negatively, which further hinder the process to acquire a loan or a new credit card.
-Thus, it is important to figure out the issue and then work to resolve it in order to avoid the rejection of a credit application.
+There are numerous factors that have a negative impact on the CIBIL rating, further complicating the process of obtaining a loan or a new credit card.
+As a result, it is critical to identify the problem and then work to resolve it in order to avoid having a credit application rejected.

-Listed below are a few basic practises that should be followed religiously in order to improve one’s CIBIL rating:
+The following are a few basic practises that should be followed religiously in order to improve one’s CIBIL rating:

-- Make all your credit payments before the due date
+- Make all of your credit card payments by the due date

 - Always pay off your credit card balance in full.
 Do not ignore any remark on your credit report

-- Create a healthy balance between secured and unsecured loans
+- Maintain a healthy balance of secured and unsecured loans

 - Don’t make multiple hard inquiries within a smaller period of time